pustotnik/zenmake/docs/buildconf-select.rst

         It can be one value or list of values or string with more than one value separated by spaces like this: 'mylib myprogram'.

+    :buildtype:
+        Selected buildtype.

+        It can be one value or list of values or string with more than one value separated by spaces like this: 'debug release'.

     :environ:
         Check system environment variables.
 It's a dict of pairs <variable> : <value>.
         Example: